photo of Pont de l'Arche next to the Eure river

 The front-floor house

-Walk through the arcades of this medieval house.
+Pass beneath the arcades of this medieval house.
 Its architecture, characterised by a projecting corbelled section, was common until the 18th century, but disappeared over time.
 It is the last house of this type in our area.

 PDA-4.mp3Circuit de PDA - Etape 4